xinhuang/xinhuang.github.com/_drafts/a-broken-implementation-of-multi-threading-observer-pattern.md

 ## What happens when an observer is going to be destroyed?

 Before an observer is destroyed, it has to be removed from the observers list.
- Sometimes observers are managed using "reference counting".
-Alternatively, explicit removal of the observer before each destruction is of too much work and duplication code, it is therefore convenient to automate observer un-registration.
+ Explicit removal of the observer before each destruction is too much work and duplicate code, it is convenient, therefore, to automate observer un-registration.

 Here is our new `AbstractObservable`/`AbstractObserver` with automatic